Russia will not touch on Kazakh situation, CSTO help at talks with US, says diplomat

 GENEVA, January 9. /TASS/.
-The Russian side does not plan to touch on the situation in Kazakhstan at the upcoming talks with the US, Russian Deputy Foreign Minister Sergey Ryabkov said in an interview with TASS on Sunday, adding that Moscow does not believe that the employment of the CSTO’s forces requires additional explanations.
+The Russian side does not plan to touch on the situation in Kazakhstan at the upcoming talks with the US, Russian Deputy Foreign Minister Sergey Ryabkov, who has arrived for the Russian-US talks on security guarantees, said in an interview with TASS on Sunday, adding that Moscow does not believe that the employment of the CSTO’s forces requires additional explanations.

 US Secretary of State Antony Blinken stated the American side has questions on Kazakhstan’s turning to the CSTO, adding that Washington would like to get more information about the reasons of the request, Russian Deputy Foreign Minister noted.